Tánaiste rules out mandatory quarantine for people travelling to Ireland

 “Australia tried mandatory quarantine and it turned out to be a bit of a disaster.
 The centres, the hotels in which they quarantine people became clusters for infection and now Melbourne is in a second lockdown.”

-Mr Varadkar said the Government intends on publishing a ‘green list’ of countries where it safe to travel to and from without having to quarantine next week.
+Mr Varadkar said the Government intends to publish a “green list” of countries where it safe to travel to and from without having to quarantine next week.

 “People will say testing is inferior to mandatory quarantine, but if we know mandatory quarantine can’t be done then maybe it’s better to do something like that than nothing at all.”